Community

 How to Write a Successful CV and Speak in Public

 Teachers register their students for this program using the Unique Registration Form.
-You will be asked to upload the list of names of your students in a downloadable Excel template.
+You will be asked to upload the list of names of your students and the gmail address they will use to participate in the programs in a downloadable Excel template.
+Tab number 3 of the template provides details for each program.

 Italy Reads